MATHS 7027 - Mathematical Foundations of Data Science

 Learning & Teaching Activities

-Learning & Teaching ModesThis course relies on workshops and computer exercises to guide students through the course material, tutorial classes to provide students with class/small group/indvidual assistance, and a sequence of assignments to provide formative assessment opportunities for students to practise techniques and develop their understanding of the course.
+Learning & Teaching ModesThis course relies on seminars and practicals to guide students through the course material, workshops to provide students with class/small group/indvidual assistance, and a sequence of assignments to provide formative assessment opportunities for students to practise techniques and develop their understanding of the course.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.This is a 3-unit course.
 In the semester or trimester format, you are expected to allocate the following study time to fully meet the Course Learning Outcomes (CLOs) for this course.
 Please note that students work at different paces, so this indicates the approximate time required to complete this course.

 Learning Activity Hours / Week Duration Total Online Learning Activities 2 hours 12 weeks 24 hours Face to Face Learning Activities 2 hours 12 weeks 24 hours Independent Study 4 hours 12 weeks 48 hours Assessment Tasks 4.5 hours 12 weeks 54 hours Total 150 hours

 Topic OutlineFundamentals (weeks 1-2)